Browns Canyon National Monument

 Don't Miss: While the fossils themselves are the big draw, don’t let the name of the park dissuade you from other “must do” activities in the area.
 In fact, a novel way to see the monument is aboard a raft.
 Companies take visitors through the park's two river systems, the Yampa and the Green.
 Watch for wildlife along the banks and marvel at the canyon walls as you float down the oxbowed rivers.

-Around the Park: To the south of the monument is the Dinosaur Diamond Scenic and Historic Byway.
+Around the Monument: To the south of the monument is the Dinosaur Diamond Scenic and Historic Byway.
 This scenic highway showcases Fremont Indian rock art and is spotted with dinosaur dig sites.

 Nearby City: Dinosaur